bhky/opennsfw2/README.md

     a [Gradient-weighted Class Activation Mapping (Grad-CAM)](https://keras.io/examples/vision/grad_cam/)
     overlay plot will be saved, which highlights the important region(s) of the (preprocessed) input image that lead to the prediction.
+    Note that this feature is currently only supported by the TensorFlow backend.
   - `alpha` (`float`, default `0.8`): Opacity of the Grad-CAM layer of the plot, only valid if `grad_cam_path` is not `None`.
 - Return: